Underspecification in Language Modeling Tasks: A Causality-Informed Study of Gendered Pronoun Resolution: Introduction

 \citet{shortcut} describe models as following a `Principle of Least Effort' to detect shortcut features easier to learn than the \textit{intended feature}.
 In contrast, we characterize the learning of \textit{specification-induced features} as a `method of last resort', when no \textit{intended features} (or \textit{causal features}) are available in the learning task.

-\citet{spurious-alike} use causal DAGs to classify spurious features into those that are (i) irrelevant to the label, most similar to what we call specification-induced spurious features, or (ii) alone insufficient to determine the label, most similar to what we call shortcut features.
-They find that techniques such as rebalancing corpora are effective debiasing techniques for type (i) features but not type (ii) features.
-In distinction, we find that specification-induced correlations derived from latent selection bias cannot be debiased, so we instead develop methods for detection of such scenarios.
+\citet{spurious-alike} use causal DAGs to classify certain spurious features as ``irrelevant to the label", and find that data balancing is an effective debiasing technique for such features.
+In distinction, we find that similarly ``irrelevant" specification-induced spurious features cannot be debiased via data balancing, so we instead develop methods for detection of task underspecification.